 Results Of At-Home Genetic Tests For Health Can Be Hard To Interpret

 Rita Adele Steyn's mother had a double mastectomy in her 40s because she had so many lumps in her breasts.
 Her first cousin died of breast cancer.
 And Steyn's sister is going through chemotherapy for the disease now.
-So Steyn worries she might be next.
+Steyn worries she might be next.

 "Sometimes you feel like you beat the odds.
 And sometimes you feel like the odds are against you," said Steyn, 42, who lives in Tampa, Fla.
 "And right now I feel like the odds are against me."